wvkong67/yt-bulk-subtitles-downloader/README.md

 ### Option 2: Windows Executable

-Download the pre-compiled executable from the [Releases](https://github.com/roundyyy/yt-bulk-subtitles-downloader/releases/download/0.1/yt-bsd.exe) page.
+Download the pre-compiled executable from the [Releases](https://github.com/roundyyy/yt-bulk-subtitles-downloader/releases/download/0.2/ytbsd.exe) page.
+No Python installation required.
+Place the exe in any folder on your PC and run it.
+The `subtitles` folder and `proxies.txt` file will be created automatically in the same location as the exe.

 ## Requirements